 One of the most common mantras is "So hum."
 This translates in English to "I am, that."
 On the inhale repeat the sound "soooo" silently to yourself and as you exhale say, "hummmm."
 It is important to focus on the sensation of your breath as it seems to create the sound you are repeating.

 If you prefer to do an English mantra, try "Peace full" or "Joy full."
 On the inhale say "joy" and "full" on the exhale.
 Other mantras for running that you may want to try are:

 Recently I have been using a specific statement which is a combination of a mantra and an affirmation to help me shift my energy into a more positive state and to stay motivated while running.
 It is stated as an "I am" statement like an affirmation but it has a sacred purpose like a mantra.
 The statement I am using may sound arrogant, but it is not.
 It simply allows us to recognize the divine self within.

 You may ask: what does this have to do with running?
-I see running as a most spiritual activity, second only to meditating!
-Similar to meditating, it brings to the surface all the crap we hold in our mind and body and says, "Here, deal with this!"
+I think of running as a spiritual activity, second only to meditating!
+Similar to meditating, running brings to the surface all the misconceptions and self-defeating thoughts we hold in our mind and body and says, "Here, deal with this!"

-Note: If you listen to music while running or if you always run with others, running may not seem to be such a spiritual activity as there is no silence so no opportunity to go inwards.
+Note: If you usually listen to music while running or if you don't often run by yourself, running may not seem to be a spiritual activity as you don't experience silence and an opportunity to go inwards.

 "I am completely in love with myself."

 When you repeat this statement, how does it make you feel?
 Uncomfortable maybe?
 It may also make you feel absolutely glorious if you allow it.
 It is not arrogant to feel this way about ourselves.
 In fact we are doing ourselves a grave injustice if we do not honour ourselves fully.
 Honouring ourselves is a practice that can help us tremendously not only in running but in all areas of our lives.